elanlavie/VoyagerMLTutorial/README.md

 <div align="center"><br><img src="images/VoyagerSignal.png" alt="VoyagerSignal" width="400"><br></div>

 Then the machine learning algorithm, called a Beta-Variational Autoencoder (β-VAE), will look through a bunch of data that we want it to search through for similar looking signals!
 If all goes well, it will return the top 10 lookalikes ("hits"), which we can then check out for ourselves to see if they really are extraterrestrial spacecraft!!
+(Or, more likely, Radio Frequency Interference from Earth-based satellites/wi-fi/microwave ovens/cell phones/whatever)

 <div align="center"><br><img src="images/Top10Hits.png" alt="Top10Hits" width="400"><br></div>